What a disappointment The Line of Beauty turned out to be.

 Hypocrisy is just one of the themes explored in The Line of Beauty.
 The book also considers the relationship between politics and homosexuality, the bubble world of the the Conservatives in the 1980s (summed up by one civil servant “The economy’s in ruins, no one’s got a job, and we just don’t care, it’s bliss.”) and, of course, the nature of beauty.

-Part 2 is an improvement.
-We now move forward to 1986 when Nick is in a relationship with Wani Ouradi, the wealthy son of a Lebanese businessman, with whom he enters the world of drugs and promiscuity.
+Section two “To Whom Do You Beautifully Belong?” is an improvement.
+The time has shifted forward to 1986 when Nick is in a relationship with Wani Ouradi, the wealthy son of a Lebanese businessman, with whom he enters the world of drugs and promiscuity.

 Too Much Of A Good Thing